VincentWei/build-minigui-5.0/README.md

 1. Run `build-all.sh` to build all:

-        $ ./build-all.sh
+        $ ./build-minigui.sh

 1. Run `mguxdemo`:

-        $ cd /usr/local/bin
+        $ cd cell-phone-ux-demo/
-        $ ./mguxdemo
+        $ ./mginit

 When there were some updates in the remote repos, you can run `update-all.sh` to update them.
-You can run `clean-build-all.sh` to uninstall, clean, and re-install them.
+You can run `clean-all.sh` to uninstall and clean them.

-Note that you might need to run `ldconfig` to refresh the shared libraries cache when running `mguxdemo`.
+Note that you might need to run `ldconfig` to refresh the shared libraries cache before running `mguxdemo` or other MiniGUI applications.

+### Options for build-minigui.sh script

+You can pass some options to `build-minigui.sh` script to specify the compile-time configuration options of MiniGUI Core.

+If you did not specify the options, it will use the following default options:

+    procs compositing virtualwindow

+The options above means:

+- `procs`: build MiniGUI runs under MiniGUI-Processes runtime mode.
+- `compositing`: build MiniGUI to use compositing schema.
+- `virtualwindow`: enable the virtual window feature.

+The script uses a simple method for the traditional autoconf options:

+- The first options always specifies the runtime mode of MiniGUI, you should choose one from `procs`, `ths`, or `sa`, which represent MiniGUI-Processes, MiniGUI-Threads, and MiniGUI-Standalone runtime modes respectively.
+- If you specify an option with a prefix `-`, the feature will be disabled;
+  otherwise it is enabled.

+For example, if you want to build MiniGUI as standalone runtime mode and without support for cursor, you can use the following command:

+    $ ./build-minigui.sh sa -cursor

 ## Commands to build dependencies

 The following steps are those ones in `build-deps.sh`.
-We list them here for your information:
+We list them here just for your information:

 1. Make and install `gvfb`: